-The New Limited Matrimonial Property Law: What You Need to Know?
+The New Limited Marital Property Law: What You Need to Know

-The New Limited Matrimonial Property Law: What You Need to Know?
+The New Limited Marital Property Law: What You Need to Know

-Since the legislative amendment on 1 January 2018, Dutch matrimonial property law has changed significantly.
-Whereas previously every marriage was automatically entered into under community of property, a limited community of property now applies.
+Since the amendment of the law on January 1, 2018, Dutch matrimonial property law has changed dramatically.
+Where in the past every marriage was automatically entered into in community of property, now a limited community of property applies.
 This adjustment has major consequences for the division of assets and debts during and after the marriage.
-In this article we discuss the most important aspects of this legislative amendment and what this means for married couples.
+In this article we discuss the most important aspects of this change in law and what it means for married people.

 What does the new matrimonial property law entail?

-Under the new rules of the limited community of property, not all assets and debts are automatically joint.
-The main points are:
+Under the new rules of limited community of property, not all assets and debts automatically remain jointly held.
+The most important points are:

 Assets and debts that one of the partners had before the marriage remain personal property.
-This means that, for example, a house purchased before the marriage remains private property after a divorce, unless other arrangements have been made.
+This means, for example, that a house purchased before the marriage remains private property after a divorce, unless other agreements have been made.

-Inheritances and gifts received during the marriage do not fall into the community of property, unless the donor or testator has explicitly indicated that they should.
+Inheritances and donations received during the marriage are not included in the community of property, unless the donor or testator has explicitly indicated that this should be the case.

-All assets acquired during the marriage, such as savings and jointly purchased items, fall within the community of property and are divided upon divorce.
+All assets acquired during the marriage, such as savings and jointly purchased goods, fall within the community of property and are divided in the event of a divorce.

-The main reason for the change was to create a fair division of assets and debts.
-In the old system, where everything automatically fell into community property, one partner's debts could be entirely shifted onto the other.
+The main reason for the change was to create a fair distribution of assets and debts.
+In the old system, where everything automatically fell into community of property, debts of one partner could be passed on entirely to the other.
 The new rules ensure that premarital debts and assets remain outside the community.

 1. Protection of personal assets